Skip to main content

 Yes.
 The filter applies only to objects that have that property; objects without it are excluded.

 Yes, but only via the filter UI, not by clicking a chart.
-Use Does not contain, Not equal to, or Not in list in a widget’s filter settings to exclude values (e.g. “Category Not equal to Walls”).
+Use Does not contain, Does not equal, or Is not one of in a widget’s filter settings to exclude values (e.g. “Category Does not equal Walls”).
 Chart-triggered filters (clicking a value in a chart to add a chip) are always inclusive—they restrict to the clicked value(s).
 You cannot click a chart slice to exclude it; use the filter UI for “show everything except X.”

 No. Remove each filter chip with the X on the chip.
 There is no “clear all” action for page-level filters in the current UI.